statgen/locuszoom/assets/docs/index.md

 * A Toolbar is an area above the plot and/or individual panels.
 It can show title text or user interface widgets that control how data is shown, or simply provide additional information for context.
 They are described with their own configuration rules, and a range of [interactive widgets](../api/module-LocusZoom_Widgets.html) are available.
 * A Legend provides information needed to interpret the visualization.
 To show a legend, configuration must be provided in two places: the panel describes the legend position, and each specific data layer describes which elements should appear in the legend.
 Most data layers require the legend to be defined manually, to reflect the specific options of color/size/shape that are most relevant to the view.

+To achieve high reusability, each of these building blocks is intended to be loosely coupled: building blocks typically do not know about or depend on the internal data structures, state, or behavior of other pieces.
+For example, each data layer is responsible for requesting its own data and maintaining its own state.
+Similarly, scale functions are generally stateless (eg, operate only on a single scalar value from a single datum element).

 ![Each plot can have several sections (panels), each with several types of data stacked as layers](../svg_architecture.svg)

+### Elements communicate through events
+Plots are not limited to a static visualization: they are capable of sharing data with elements outside the page, as well as forming connections with matching data elements on other panels. (see: [guide to interactivity](interactivity_tutorial.html))

+This is achieved via *events*.
+Common actions (such as clicking a point, dragging to change the view, or receiving new data) will emit an event, along with information about how the event was triggered.
+Events are used for internal features (such as match events between decoupled data layers), but they can also be used to communicate with external widgets like a table of data on the page.

+See the full [developer documentation](../api/global.html#event:baseLZEvent) for a list of available events and how they are emitted.

+### Documentation by example
+Plots are highly customizable, and it can be easy to get lost in the dense web of configuration options.
+In addition to the [prose documentation](..), we provide a wide range of source code examples that demonstrate how to do specific things. (see the resources below for details) Documentation by example is an explicit and formal part of our documentation process.

+### We are open source
+LocusZoom.js is an [open source](https://github.com/statgen/locuszoom) project.
+We welcome and encourage contributions from other groups.
+If there is a new visualization or feature that you would like to see, please reach out via our [public issue tracker](https://github.com/statgen/locuszoom/issues) or [mailing list](https://groups.google.com/forum/#!forum/locuszoom) to get started.

 ## Resources
 ### See it in action